djcarrad/MobilityApp/README.rst

     mobilityapp

+To rescale/resize the GUI to better fit your screen, you can specify a multiplier, e.g.

+    mobilityapp 2

 The 'examples' Jupyter notebook runs through how to use each module of the MobilityApp.
 If Jupyter isn't already installed:

     pip install jupyterlab